LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

        Doe, John 78.9 C+ Missing: L: 1, 4 H: 3

-   The most straightforward way to do this requires something like a 2-dimensional array.
+   The most straightforward way to do this requires something like an array of arrays, array of lists or array of sets.
-   We may get to 2-dimensional arrays in time for the due date, or you may need to read ahead if you want to use this approach. **[5]**
+   You may need to read ahead if you want to use one of these approaches. **[5]**